|Title:||Assistant Athletic Director for Facilities and Head Baseball Coach|

 |College:||B.A., Human Performance and Kinesiology, Physical Education, Huntingdon College, 1997|

-From a player, to an assistant coach and then head coach, Conville has played a role in the Hawks' success since 1995.
+First as a player, then as an assistant coach and head coach, Conville has played a role in the Hawks' success since 1995.
 A middle infielder with the Hawks in 1995 and 1996, Conville was hired as an assistant coach in 1997.
 He served as an assistant through 2004 and became head coach in 2005.

 Conville, the 2012 and 2009 GSAC Coach of the Year, has coached two GSAC Players of the Year, four GSAC Pitchers of the Year, two Freshmen of the Year and 34 All-Conference selections.
 The Hawks have also had 61 academic All-Conference selections and 12 players named to the GSAC Freshman team.

 In 2012, Conville picked up his 200th win with the Hawks and led Huntingdon to a 30-win season.
 The Hawks won the GSAC regular-season title, made their third straight appearance in the GSAC tournament championship and won the GSAC tournament title for the first time since 2005.
-The Hawks finished 30-12.
-Pitcher Grant Lowman was named GSAC Freshman of the Year.
+The Hawks finished 30-12 and pitcher Grant Lowman was named GSAC Freshman of the Year.

 Conville's first season as head coach in 2005 helped set the tone for the Hawks.
 Huntingdon was 27-15 and won the GSAC Tournament championship.
 The 2006 team, led by first-team All-Americans Robby Preston and Tyler Jones and second-team All-American Marshall Barfield, posted a 33-10 record and reached the GSAC semifinals.
 Preston was also named South Region Player of the Year and GSAC Player of the Year and Jake Baker was the GSAC Pitcher of the Year that season.